 In Year 3 children receive weekly spellings and a shorter homework task which will be either maths or English related.
 Pupils are expected to read a minimum of 5 nights each week for 10 minutes and have their homework diary signed.

 This year we are planning to visit the Time and Tide Museum, Norwich Castle and the cinema.
 In the summer term, the year group will take part in a relevant full day excursion.
-In addition to these visits, we will also welcome a variety of visitors to our school during subject days such as RE, DT and even Stone Age Day!
+In addition to these visits, we will also welcome a variety of visitors to our academy during subject days such as RE, DT and even Stone Age Day!